 In this article, we’ll explore how histamine may worsen PMDD symptoms, the role of antihistamines in PMDD treatment, and how targeted supplements—like key vitamins, minerals, herbs, and probiotics—can help balance hormones and ease symptoms naturally.

-The Histamine and PMDD Connection
+TL;DR: Histamine and PMDD

 Histamine is a neurotransmitter and immune system messenger that helps to manage inflammatory responses (inflammation), digestion, and hormone regulation.